The Nobel Prize-winning Mexican writer Octavio Paz said, ‘The art of the fiesta has been debased almost everywhere else, but not in Mexico.’

 On November 22, a very special gathering takes place in Mexico City's famed mariachi square to pay homage to St. Cecilia, the patron saint of musicians.
 Mariachis, along with regional musicians from northern Mexico and the Gulf Coast state of Veracruz, descend on Plaza Garibaldi for a tribute concert and an open-air party that usually involves dance, drink and song.

 As part of the festivities of La Morisma, usually held in late August, an all-out war erupts on the streets of colonial Zacatecas.
-OK, well, it's actually a mock battle with well over 2,000 participants re-enacting battles between the Christians and Moors in old Spain.
+OK, well, it's actually a mock battle with well over 2000 participants re-enacting battles between the Christians and Moors in old Spain.
 The faux soldiers attack one another while accompanied on the streets by bands of musicians; much to the delight of the hundreds of raucous spectators.